Labour against the witch-hunt (LAW) was launched in October 2017.

 2. We demand that the Labour Party rejects the International Holocaust Remembrance Alliance (IHRA) definition of anti-Semitism, which in its list of examples conflates anti-Semitism with anti-Zionism and support for the rights of the Palestinian people.
 Instead, the Labour Party should adopt a simple, straightforward, definition of anti-Semitism, such as by Professor Brian Klug: “Anti-Semitism is a form of hostility to Jews as Jews, where Jews are perceived as something other than what they are”.

 3. We demand the immediate abolition of the Labour Party’s “Compliance Unit”.
 Disciplinary decisions should be taken only by elected bodies, not by paid officials.
 The first part of rule 2.1.4.B (‘Exclusions’) should be abolished: it bars from Labour Party membership anybody who “joins and/or supports a political organisation other than an official Labour group or other unit of the party” and has exclusively been used against left-wingers.

-Labour Against the Witch-hunt
+Labour Against the Witchhunt

 BCM Box 8932, London WC1N 3XX